What’s Sound and Music Computing?#

 Do I have to do a live performance if I take this course?#

-Yes, the biggest course assessment is to use the computer music instrument/system that you’ve built in a group performance alongside some of your classmates.
+Yes.
+The final and biggest course assessment is to use the computer music instrument/system that you’ve built in a group performance alongside some of your classmates.

 What music software will we be using in the course?#

-In this course you’ll learn to use both:
+In this course you’ll learn to use: